A chronology of key events:

 2010 September - Syria and Iraq restore diplomatic ties a year after breaking them off.

 2010 October - Church in Baghdad seized by militants.
-52 people killed in what is described as worst single disaster to hit Iraq's Christians in modern times.
+More than 50 people are killed in what is described as the worst single disaster to hit Iraq's Christians in modern times.

 2010 November/December - Parliament reconvenes after long delay, re-appoints Jalal Talabani as president and Nouri al-Maliki as prime minister.
 A new government includes all major factions.